SebastianLopezO/video-iframe/README.md

 `<iframe width="560" height="315" src="https://www.youtube.com/embed/291ET6Py6H8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>`

-Below will only appear as embedded video when previewed on the GitHub pages:
+Below will only appear as embedded video when previewed on the GitHub pages otherwise it will just look like this on the ReadMe:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/291ET6Py6H8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### Simulating a embedded video on a readme without GitHub pages
+## Simulating a embedded video on a readme without GitHub pages

 Use this process if you want to simulate an embedded video on a GitHub ReadMe, but do not wish to have it output as a GitHub page